Create a new scan (full configuration)

 Explore automatically

-Select for AppScan to crawl the web application automatically, from the starting URL, to discover the pages it will test.
-This option is not relevant for web APIs, use the next option.
+AppScan crawls the web application automatically, from the starting URL, to discover the pages it will test.
+This option is not relevant for web APIs; use the next option.

 Explore with guidance

-For details about the two Explore types, see Understanding Dynamic (DAST) Scanning
+For details about the two Explore types, see About dynamic analysis (DAST)

 Explore with guidance